Kuldeep-Data-Analysis/superstore-sales-analysis/README.md

 # Superstore Sales Analysis 📊

 ## About This Project
-Real retail company ka 9,800 orders ka sales data analyze kiya Excel aur Power BI use karke.
+Analyzed 9,800 orders of a real retail company using Excel and Power BI to find key sales insights.

 ## Tools Used
 - Microsoft Excel